 “We picked Gloucestershire as there weren’t any events that were doing anything similar to what we wanted.
 I wrote a letter and sent it to 150 farmers, pitching our idea, thinking people might jump at the chance.
 We had 8 replies some of which were just saying no. Then we found Upcote Farm.
 We were delighted with the site and it has been our home from the start.
 Since then we have been amazed how generous the family that live there have been, with their time, enthusiasm, and support for us.
 It’s been wonderful!”

-What’s the worst thing that’s happened at Trees…
+Apart from Covid what’s the worst thing that’s happened at Trees…

-…and the biggest mistake you’ve made?
+…and the biggest mistake you’ve made?"

 Going back to the first year, even though it was the most rewarding, we were slightly under prepared for the task ahead.
 We had a barn at the top where we were preparing artwork and building things.
 We then realised we had no way of transferring stuff onto site.
 We just hadn’t thought about that.
 If it hadn’t been for the generosity of the farm lending us their tractors there would have been many tasks we wouldn’t have been able to do.”

 "2000 trees is undoubtedly one of the best, if not the best festival in the UK.
 This may sound like a bold statement but anyone who has been to the festival will likely vouch for this.
 The people, the music, the environment, and the surroundings of the stunning Upcote Farm in Cheltenham all combine to make this the festival to go to for fans of music from all backgrounds."
 Joe Loughran